AztecProtocol/aztec-packages/yarn-project/json-rpc/README.md

       Code for easily turning a class into an exposed RPC with one endpoint per method
 ```

-Each JsonRpcClient and JsonRpcServer class needs a map of classes that will be translated in input and output values.
+Each createJsonRpcClient and JsonRpcServer call needs a map of classes that will be translated in input and output values.
 By default, Buffer is handled, but other usermade classes need to define toString() and static fromString() like so:

 ```